blackbaud/powerbi-connector/README.md

 ### Step 2 - Enable

-1. In Power BI Desktop (under **File, Options and settings, Custom data connectors**), enable the **Custom data connectors** preview feature.
-2. To enable use of uncertified custom data connectors, as of the July 2018 release, Power BI additionally alerts users to change their securitys ettings.
-To do this, go to **File, Options and settings, Security** and under **Data Extensions**, enable **(Not Recommended) Allow any extension to load without validation or warning**.
+1. To enable use of uncertified custom data connectors, as of the July 2018 release, Power BI additionally alerts users to change their securitys ettings.
+To do this, go to **File, Options and settings, Options, Security** and under **Data Extensions**, enable **(Not Recommended) Allow any extension to load without validation or warning**.
-3. Restart Power BI Desktop
+2. Restart Power BI Desktop
-4. In Power BI Desktop, select **Get Data, Other, Blackbaud**
+3. In Power BI Desktop, select **Get Data, Other, Blackbaud**
-5. The first time you use the connector, you need to authorize the app to work with your data.
+4. The first time you use the connector, you need to authorize the app to work with your data.
 To authorize, log in with your Blackbaud account.

 ## Scheduled refresh